 Find out more about our pay restoration dispute.

-Why we will only be balloting first-year foundation doctors
+Why did we only ballot employed first-year foundation doctors?

 Our survey showed that foundation doctors about to embark on specialty training are the worst affected group for not being able to find work.

-However, the Secretary of State has only committed to create an additional 1,000 training places within the next three years.
+However, the Secretary of State has only committed to create an additional 1,000 training places over the next three years.
 This isn’t enough to address the magnitude of the crisis.

 The BMA is, therefore, campaigning on behalf of newly qualified FY1s, who, in the coming years, will be most heavily impacted by the problem.